ShreyaGupta08/data-flywheel/notebooks/README.md

 Key steps in a data flywheel include logging user interactions, processing the data, customizing and evaluating candidate models, adding guardrails, and integrating them with external knowledge bases for question answering.

+## Use Case: AI Virtual Assistant for Customer Service

+These tutorials use sample data from an [AI Virtual Customer Service Assistant](https://build.nvidia.com/nvidia/ai-virtual-assistant-for-customer-service) that employs tool calling to route user queries to specialized assistants:

+- **Product Q&A** - Answer questions about product specifications and features
+- **Order Status** - Check delivery and shipping status
+- **Returns Processing** - Handle return and refund requests
+- **Small Talk** - Manage casual conversation and off-topic queries

+The goal is to fine-tune smaller, more cost-efficient models (e.g., `meta/llama-3.2-1B-instruct`) to match the accuracy of larger deployed models (e.g., `meta/llama-3.3-70B-instruct`) on these tool-calling tasks.

 ## How it Works

 The Data Flywheel Blueprint provides a unified API (the Orchestrator) that abstracts away the complexity of directly managing [NVIDIA NeMo Microservices](https://docs.nvidia.com/nemo/microservices/latest/about/index.html).
 As a user, you interact only with the Data Flywheel Orchestrator API to: